 Accordingly, under the authority of 26 U.S.C.
 7805, the notice of proposed rulemaking amending 26 CFR parts 1 and 301 that was published in the Federal Register on July 27, 2007, 72 FR 41243 (REG-128224-06), is withdrawn.

 Proposed Amendments to the Regulations

 Accordingly, 26 CFR part 1 is proposed to be amended as follows:Start Part

 Paragraph 1.
 The authority citation for part 1 continues to read in part as follows:

 Par.
 2. Section 1.67-4 is added to read as follows:

 (a) In general.
 Section 67(e) provides an exception to the 2-percent floor on miscellaneous itemized deductions for costs that are paid or incurred in connection with the administration of an estate or a trust not described in § 1.67-2T(g)(1)(i) (a non-grantor trust) and which would not have been incurred if the property were not held in such estate or trust.
-To the extent that a cost incurred by an estate or non-grantor trust is unique to such an entity, that cost is not subject to the 2-percent floor on miscellaneous itemized deductions.
-To the extent that a cost included in the definition of miscellaneous itemized deductions and incurred by an estate or non-grantor trust is not unique to such an entity, that cost is subject to the 2-percent floor.
+A cost is subject to the 2-percent floor to the extent that it is included in the definition of Start Printed Page 55325miscellaneous itemized deductions under section 67(b), is incurred by an estate or non-grantor trust, and commonly or customarily would be incurred by a hypothetical individual holding the same property.

 (d) Effective/applicability date.
-These regulations are proposed to be effective for payments made after the date final regulations are published in the Federal Register.
+These regulations apply to taxable years beginning on or after the date that these regulations are published as final regulations in the Federal Register.